charanpreetSingh123/AI-workshop/README.md

 ---

 <p align="center">
-  ⭐ If you enjoyed this project, consider giving it a star!
+  ⭐ If you enjoyed this project, consider giving it a star :)
 </p>